Visiting Berlin, UK's Starmer vows relations 'reset' with EU – DW – 08/28/2024

 Starmer has pledged to rebuild trust with European allies that was damaged by Brexit.
 His timing may be symbolic, as his Conservative predecessor, Rishi Sunak, waited 18 months before visiting Berlin.

-However, despited vowing to "reset" the UK's relations with the EU, he ruled out rejoining the bloc.
+However, despite vowing to "reset" the UK's relations with the EU, he ruled out rejoining the bloc.

 "That does not mean reversing Brexit or re-entering the single market or the customs union, but it does mean a closer relationship on a number of fronts," the prime minister said at a press conference after talks with Scholz.